willswire/estado/README.md

-# Estado
+# 📐 Estado

 Estado is a project designed to manage Terraform State using the HTTP backend on Cloudflare Workers.
 It leverages Cloudflare’s serverless platform to provide a scalable, reliable, and efficient solution for handling Terraform State, complete with support for state locking.
-By utilizing Cloudflare Workers, Estado ensures high availability and low latency for state management, making it an excellent choice for teams looking to efficiently manage their Terraform infrastructure state with minimal operational overhead.

 ## Features